hunyadi/md2conf/CONTRIBUTING.md

 CONFLUENCE_SPACE_KEY='<your space key>'
 ```

-Runing the tests.
+Runing the tests:
 ```
 python -m unittest discover -s integration_tests
 ```

+### Running static code checks

-4. Verify all code you have added passes static and code checks.
-Depending on your OS there is a script for you to use.
-If using windows `check.bat`, otherwise use `check.sh`.
+Verify that all code you have added passes static code checks.
+Depending on your OS, there is a script for you to use.
+If using Windows, run `check.bat`, otherwise run `./check.sh`.